fajar241101/calibrationservicecharges/README.md

 b.
 Validation Span Point Calibration Value not the same with Target Baseline Span Calibration On Specification, and

-b.
+c.
 Validation Percentage Accuracy Calibration Value not the same or above Target Baseline Percentage Accuracy Calibration On Specification, and

-b.
+d.
 Validation Percentage Repeatability Calibration Value not the same or above Target Baseline Percentage Repeatability Calibration On Specification, and

-b.
+e.
 Address Service Provider Beneficiary not the same with target Service Provider Beneficiary, and

-c.
+f.
 Pin Reward Service Charges Withdrawl Authorization to release the Service Charges Rewards not the same

 #### Figure 1 Positive Simulation Test - Calibration Service Charges Payment